 You will both feel more complete and fulfilled when you enjoy a variety of friends and relationships.

 3. Using Sarcastic and Critical Statements, Gestures, and Facial Expressions

 This is a quick and easy way to show your husband that you don't respect him or his opinion.
 Men can become overwhelmed by the barrage of criticism coming at them.
 The result is they shut down, withdraw, and seek kindness and approval elsewhere.

-Another way to show disrespect is to roll your eyes or make sarcastic facial expressions.
-These are just as irritating for your husband, as they are for you when your teen-aged daughter does it.
+Another way women show disrespect is to roll the eyes or make sarcastic facial expressions.
+These are just as irritating for your husband, as they are for you when your teenaged daughter does it.
 There is no need to be rude, even if you've been married forever.
-It is more important to give him your attention, to look at him and to listen, than it is to roll your eyes or shake your head in exasperation.
+It is more important to give him your attention, to look at him and to listen than it is to roll your eyes or shake your head in exasperation.
 You are trying to build a bond, not destroy the man you love.

-This can cause a huge rift in your marriage, whether you realize it or not.
+When you withhold physical intimacy and affection from your husband, you create a huge rift in your marriage, whether you realize it or not.
 Men are wired differently than women.
 Your husband needs physical release through sexual intimacy.
-It is not just something he is demanding of you, it is something he needs, physiologically speaking.
+It is not just something he is demanding of you; it is something he needs, physiologically speaking.

 When you refuse to meet his need for physical release, you are making a much deeper statement; you do not care about or respect his needs.
 This is not about whether you like or dislike sex.
 It is much more important than that.
 Your spouse needs to connect with you on a physical level, whether you are in the mood or not.

 As much as you need emotional release and closeness, he is wired to need physical release and closeness.
 Neither is wrong.
 You are just different.
 While you want your emotional needs met, it is important not to lose sight of his needs.